Ad Code

 Exercise is not just about controlling blood sugar—it’s about improving quality of life.
 By combining aerobic, strength, and flexibility/balance training, people with diabetes can develop a fitness routine that helps regulate their blood glucose levels, strengthens their body, and enhances overall well-being.

-Remember to start gradually, check blood sugar before and after workouts, and talk to your doctor before beginning a new exercise plan—especially if you have complications.
+Remember to start gradually, check blood sugar before and after workouts, and talk to your doctor before beginning a new exercise plan—especially if you have complications."Prevention is key, but you should also know [what to do immediately when your blood sugar spikes] to stay safe."

 Comments